cgwire/kitsu/docs/first_production/README.md

 You can choose between production.
 The name of the actual production is displayed now, but thanks to the drop-down menu, you can navigate from production to production (if you have several).

 The next drop-down menu is here to help you navigate through the different pages of the production.
 You always start with the asset page, but you can switch to shots, sequence, statistics, team, and breakdown.
-With this drop-down menu, you can also change the production setting (including the workflow).
+With this drop-down menu, you can change the production setting (including the workflow).

 If you have defined your production as a **TV Show**, you will have an episode drop-down menu with the **All assets**, **Main pack**, and episode options.

-On the right part of the top screen, you have the global search and also news from Kitsu.
+On the right of the top screen, you have the global search and news from Kitsu.
 You can see with an animated gif all the new features.

  ![New features](../img/getting-started/latest_update.png).